DSPN/azure-resource-manager-dse/multidc/README.md

 On completion, OpsCenter will be accessible on port 8888 of the public IP address of the OpsCenter node.

 OpsCenter 5.x can provision a maximum of 100 nodes.
-Given that you need number_of_locations * nodeCount <= 100.
+Given that, you need number_of_locations * nodeCount <= 100.